Koseegbe

 Kòseégbé (English: Immovable) is a 1995 Yoruba drama film directed by Tunde Kelani based on a stage play of the same name by Akinwunmi Isola.
 The cast consisted of actors from the Obafemi Awolowo University theatre.
 It was released through Mainframe Films and Television Productions.

 Plot

 Koseegbe tells the story of a morally upright customs officer who replaces a senior official who was dismissed on account of corruption.
-At his new post, he attempts to sanitize the system as he gets push back from the equally corrupt junior officers.
-In order to orchestrate his dismissal, the junior officers frame him for illicit behaviour he is however able to secure their confession and absolve himself.
+At his new post, he attempts to sanitize the system as he gets pushed back from the equally corrupt junior officers.
+In order to orchestrate his dismissal, the junior officers frame him for illicit behaviour.
+He is however able to secure their confession and absolve himself.